canonical/ua-reviewkit/juju/README.md

 use --type (default is openstack).

-Then you must provide a path to your Juju bundle file and a path to your FCE config which is used in the case where checks want to cross-reference harware config information.
+Then you must provide a path to your Juju bundle file and a path to your FCE config which is used in the case where checks want to cross-reference hardware config information.

 If no bundle is provided with --bundle the tool will look for a file called